Nikita-Izbrodin/Book_Library_Manager/README.md

-This project used IntelliJ IDEA and MySQL.
+This project was made with IntelliJ IDEA and MySQL.